holdex/developers/.github/CONTRIBUTING.md

 ## Naming

+> [!NOTE]
-We use PR titles to communicate changes to all stakeholders, including non-technical users.
-Follow these rules:
+> We use PR titles to communicate changes to all stakeholders, including non-technical users.

+PR names must be:

 1. **User-focused**: Describe what users gain, not technical implementation
 2. **Follow [Conventional Commits](https://www.conventionalcommits.org)**